-Characterized by widespread pain, tenderness and fatigue, Fibromyalgia is estimated to effect between 2 and 4 percent of the American population.
+Characterized by widespread pain, tenderness, and fatigue, Fibromyalgia is estimated to affect between 2 and 4 percent of the American population.
 That’s approximately six to 12 million people.

 Staggeringly, it’s estimated that 70% of people with Fibromyalgia are yet to be diagnosed.

-Don’t get me wrong, there’s often many legitimate symptoms associated with Fibromyalgia, but little can be seen from the outside.
+Don’t get me wrong, there are often many legitimate symptoms associated with Fibromyalgia, but little can be seen from the outside.
 So the natural support and understanding that comes with many other physical issues aren’t often there for Fibro sufferers.

 It can be an extensive list, but here are some common symptoms associated with Fibromyalgia:

 - Persistent muscular pain and tenderness

 - Symptoms present over a number of different areas

 - Brain ‘fog’ – also known as Fibro Fog